 As noted above, Arkansas Blue Cross-insured health benefit plans do not cover work-related injuries that would otherwise qualify for coverage under workers' compensation laws; in fact, all health benefit plans insured by Arkansas Blue Cross exclude coverage of work-related injuries that are "compensable" injuries under worker's compensation, as defined in the member's health benefit plan.
-However, a subsidiary company of Arkansas Blue Cross is involved in some activities on the workers' compensation insurance side of the equation - not as an insurer or payer of any workers' compensation benefits, but as a network organizer, much like the PPO network organizing conducted by PPO Arkansas for True Blue PPO.
-This workers' compensation network is known as "USAble MCO," and, in fact, it also is organized by PPO
+However, a subsidiary company of Arkansas Blue Cross is involved in some activities on the workers' compensation insurance side of the equation - not as an insurer or payer of any workers' compensation benefits, but as a network organizer, much like the PPO network organizing conducted by Preferred Provider Networks of Arkansas for the True Blue and First Source PPOs.
+This workers' compensation network is known as "USAble MCO," also organized by Preferred Provider Networks of Arkansas.

-Arkansas.
 The USAble MCO includes all providers who are members of True Blue PPO, as well as the chiropractors, podiatrists, dentists and optometrists who are members of the Arkansas Blue Cross and Blue Shield Preferred Payment Plan.